influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/configure-kapacitor-event-handlers.md

 ## Locate Event Handler Configurations

-The event handler configurations appear on Chronograf's Configure Kapacitor page.
+Event handler configurations appear on the Chronograf Configure Kapacitor page.
 You must have a connected Kapacitor instance to access the configurations.
 See the Getting Started guide for [Kapacitor installation instructions](/chronograf/v1.4/introduction/getting-started/#kapacitor-setup) and how to [connect a Kapacitor instance](/chronograf/v1.4/introduction/getting-started/#4-connect-chronograf-to-kapacitor) to Chronograf.

-Note that the configuration options in the `Configure Alert Endpoints` section are not all-inclusive.
+Note that the configuration options in the `Configure alert endpoints` section are not all-inclusive.
 Some event handlers allow users to customize event handler configurations per [alert rule](/chronograf/v1.4/guides/create-a-kapacitor-alert/).
-For example, Chronograf's Slack integration allows users to specify a default channel in the `Configure Alert Endpoints` section and a different channel for individual alert rules.
+For example, Chronograf's Slack integration allows users to specify a default channel in the `Configure alert endpoints` section and a different channel for individual alert rules.

 ## HipChat

-[HipChat](https://www.hipchat.com/) is Atlassian's web service for group chat, video chat, and screen sharing.
+[HipChat](https://www.hipchat.com/) is an Atlassian web service for group chat, video chat, and screen sharing.
 Configure Chronograf to send alert messages to a HipChat room.
 The sections below describe each configuration option.